SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/device-access-token.md

 ### JWT token retrieval {#jwt-token-retrieval}

-A device which is authenticated by certificates and retrieve token from {{< product-c8y-iot >}} platform which can later be used to authenticate HTTP requests.
+A device which is authenticated by certificates and retrieves tokens from the {{< product-c8y-iot >}} platform which can later be used to authenticate HTTP requests.

 	POST /devicecontrol/deviceAccessToken